Premium Korea KR INSIDER

 Save ₩0

-South Korea has a progressive income tax system (General Income Tax, or Sodeukse) where the highest earners pay up to 45% (49.5% including local taxes).
-However, to attract global talent, the Korean government offers a massive legal loophole exclusively for foreign nationals: The 19% Flat Tax Rate.
+South Korea has a progressive income tax system where the highest earners pay up to 45% (49.5% including local taxes).
+However, the Korean government offers a massive legal incentive exclusively for foreign nationals: The 19% Flat Tax Rate.

 As a foreigner working in Korea, you have the right to choose between the standard progressive tax brackets OR a flat 19% tax on your gross income.
-The calculator above automatically runs both scenarios to tell you which is mathematically better.
+This benefit is designed to attract global talent and can save you tens of millions of KRW depending on your income level.

 The "Golden Number" for Switching

-Generally speaking, if your gross annual salary is below ₩120,000,000 (roughly $90,000 USD), you are better off sticking to the Standard Progressive Rate because standard deductions lower your taxable base significantly.
+Generally speaking, if your gross annual salary is below ₩120,000,000, you are better off sticking to the Standard Progressive Rate because standard deductions lower your taxable base significantly.
 Once you cross the ~₩140M threshold, the 19% Flat Rate usually becomes the clear winner.
-Use the exact numbers in the tool above based on your dependents.

 Option A: The Standard Progressive Tax (2024-2026 Brackets)

-If you choose standard taxation, your gross income is reduced by various deductions (earned income deduction, dependents, credit card usage, medical expenses) to arrive at your Taxable Base.
+Under the standard system, your gross income is reduced by various deductions (earned income deduction, dependents, health insurance) to arrive at your Taxable Base.
 That base is then taxed progressively:

 Taxable Income Base (KRW) National Tax Rate With Local Tax (+10%)